A Kiss Before Dying (1991 film): Distribution

 A Kiss Before Dying was released widely in the United States on April 26, 1991, and later premiered in England on June 14, 1991.
 Despite the wide release, the film underperformed at the box office.
 It grossed $4,348,165 in its opening week, with total receipts reaching $14,478,720 over a four-week run.
 The film was in wide release for 31 days, shown in as many as 1,546 theatres across the country at its peak.

 Reception

 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 36% based on 14 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 26 critics, indicating "mixed or average" reviews.
 According to CinemaScore, audiences gave the film an average grade of "C+" on an A+ to F scale.

 Chicago Sun-Times film critic Roger Ebert praised the film's direction and Matt Dillon's performance, writing, "This is Matt Dillon's first film since Drugstore Cowboy (1989), and demonstrates again that he is one of the best actors working in movies.
 He possesses the secret of not giving too much, of not trying so hard that we're distracted by his performance... [and director] Dearden helps it work because he doesn't press his point."

 In contrast, Peter Travers of Rolling Stone gave the film a negative review, particularly in comparison to the 1956 original adaptation.
 He criticized the screenplay and direction, stating: "Though Dearden gets the surface right – the movie looks sleek – he skimps on characterization... [and] Dearden's script fails to provide the raw material that would let him go beyond the stereotype...
 Dearden merely walks the cast through a gauntlet of film noir clichés."

+Sean Young won both the Golden Raspberry Award for Worst Actress and Golden Raspberry Award for Worst Supporting Actress for her dual roles at the 12th Golden Raspberry Awards.